bibleexchange/romans__textbook/textbook/en/0400_faith-grace-and-justification.md

 Circumcision did not justify Abraham.
 Circumcision was given as a sign of the promise.
 It was given as a seal of the righteousness of faith.
 It is a symbol of the cutting away of the flesh.
 There is no power of righteousness in a physical action.
 This is merely a sign of the work of God in much the same way that baptism is a sign of a completed work.

-The law gives knowledge of sin (vs. 15).
+The law gives knowledge of sin (v.
+15).
 For where there is no law there is no transgression refers to the fact that if there were no law then there would be no law to break.
 This also must have reference to the moral law as well as Moses' law.
 Abraham was justified by faith through grace (v.
 16).
 He did not earn justification; it was given to him without merit because of his faith.